Heart & Soul (Blue album)

 Heart & Soul is the sixth studio album by English boy band Blue, released on 28 October 2022 through Tag8 and BMG.
 Their first album in seven years, the group renuited with their former producer and A&R manager Hugh Goldsmith to work on the album, which also involves production from Steve DuBerry, Lewis Shay Jankel, and Ronny Svendsen, among others.
 Recordings took place primarily in London, where, due to COVID-19 restrictions, the band members recorded their vocals separately from one another.

 Critics praised Heart & Soul as a strong comeback for Blue, highlighting the band's signature harmonies, chemistry, and blend of nostalgic and contemporary styles, with some calling it their best work in years despite a few tracks feeling slightly dated.
-On charts, Heart & Soul opened and pekaed at number 22 on enered the UK Albums Chart, becoming Blue's lowest yet, while still reaching number 4 on the UK Independent Albums Chart and number 18 in Scotland.
+On charts, Heart & Soul opened and peaked at number 22 on the UK Albums Chart, becoming Blue's lowest yet, while still reaching number 4 on the UK Independent Albums Chart and number 18 in Scotland.
 The album's release was preceded by two singles, including "Haven't Found You Yet" and "Dance with Me," a cover version of the 112 song.